The 10 Most Influential Ancient Greek Painters

 Apelles placed great significance to drawing the perfect line; it’s said he even challenged his rival painter, Protogenes, to a contest to see who could create a finer, steadier line, I don’t think I need to tell you that Apelles won!

-Said to have been court artist to Alexander the Great, his picture of Alexander holding a thunderbolt, rated with many as Alexander with the spear of the sculptor Lysippus.
+Said to have been court artist to Alexander the Great, Apelles’ picture of Alexander holding a thunderbolt, is rated by many as being equal in importance with the statue of Alexander holding a spear, by the famous sculptor Lysippus.

 Another story from Pliny tells us that Alexander the Great asked Apelles to paint a portrait his favorite concubine; Campaspe.

-Whilst painting Campaspe’s picture, Apelles fell madly in love with her, Alexander, in appreciation of the artists skills, gave Campaspe to Appelles.
+Whilst painting Campaspe’s picture, Apelles fell madly in love with her and Alexander, in appreciation of the artists skills, then gave Campaspe to Appelles.,

 Aphrodite Anadyomene